KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/components-scrollablepages_listviews/index.md

 ---
-title: Scrollable Pages and List Views
+title: Scrollable pages and list views
 weight: 203
 group: components
 description: Scrollable pages are useful when combined with vertical components or dynamic components such as List Views.